0xf0f/sqlite-file-index/README.md

+# NOTE
+This branch is abandoned.
+It ultimately turned out fts is incapable of replicating the functionality of `like %keyword%`
+#

 ### Introduction
 A module for managing a hierarchical database of files and folders.
 An example application could be for handling media